john8675309/shrewvpn-openssl3-qt5/README.md

 - [ ] Port GUI to Qt6 (optional)
 - [ ] Add GitHub Actions CI build
 - [ ] Add support for certificate authentication

+I don't know why I do things some times, I needed xauth in NetworkManager L2TP, this isn't even part of NetworkManager, And I spent the time.